kaplanski/pkgmgr/README.md

 Planned:
 - .deb support
 - [DONE] a lite version (dev-options and make removed, usable without root access)
+- usage of 'DBISshit!' for repo index files

 Package structure for testbinary.tgz:
 - testbinary.bin (binary or script with no ending or .bin, .sh or .py)